You are currently viewing Staying in the light and finding the truth.

 • My sins aren’t as bad as other people’s sins.

-• Nobody really goes to Hell accept for a very short list of people.
+• Nobody really goes to Hell except for a very short list of people.

-But, did you know that with every distortion of the truth, about God, that we believe comes with a corresponding consequence.
-Every time we are wrong and we don’t face the truth we will pay a heavy price.
+But did you know that every distortion of the truth about God that we believe comes with a corresponding consequence?
+Every time we are wrong, and we don’t face the truth, we will pay a heavy price.

-• If you think that you have to know everything there is to know about God to trust Him, thinking “As soon as I get all my questions answered then I will trust Him with my life”, then you will never find faith or have peace.
+• If you think you have to know everything about God to trust Him, thinking, “As soon as I get all my questions answered, then I will trust Him with my life,” you will never find faith or peace.

 Let me give you an example of people who refused to see the truth, even though it should have been plain to them.

-John 8:31 is one of the most mis-quoted verses in the bible.
-It is an often quoted verse, which is usually taken out of context.
-Despite that, I think, it is one of the most powerful things Jesus ever said.
+John 8:31 is one of the most misquoted verses in the Bible.
+It is an often quoted verse that is usually taken out of context.
+Despite that, I think it is one of the most powerful things Jesus ever said.

 Verse 31 “To the Jews who had believed him, Jesus said, “If you hold to my teaching, you are really my disciples.”
 Verse 32 “Then you will know the truth, and the truth will set you free.”